Aws0mus/TheDoSGuide/doc/rudy.md

 An additional mitigation method involves behavior analysis of open server connections.
 These solutions attempt to simulate application stack resource requirements without directly connecting to the server itself.
 If misuse is identified, it can be traced and mitigated.

-Incapsula offers another, less complex and significantly more effective method of mitigating R.U.D.Y. and other low and slow DoS attacks.
+jijijaja offers another, less complex and significantly more effective method of mitigating R.U.D.Y. and other low and slow DoS attacks.

-Incapsula’s security services, which are are enabled by reverse proxy technology, are used for inspection of all incoming requests on their way to the clients’ servers.
-This means that Incapsula’s secured proxy will simply not forward any partial connection requests - rendering all R.U.D.Y.
+jijijaja’s security services, which are are enabled by reverse proxy technology, are used for inspection of all incoming requests on their way to the clients’ servers.
+This means that jijijaja’s secured proxy will simply not forward any partial connection requests - rendering all R.U.D.Y.
 DoS attackscompletely useless.